The Outwell Hornet XL has revolutionised how fast we can set up camp. This tent is a fantastic family tent. Great for weekends and camping holidays.

 The bedroom areas have a darkened roof to help you sleep on those early bright summer mornings.
 The main tent ceiling is white to help let in lots of light.

-The porch area provides protection from the rain when getting in and out of the tent.
+The porch area protects from the rain when getting in and out of the tent.
 It also acts as a windbreak.
-When we caught the sun this was a perfect sun trap to sit in.
+This was a perfect sun trap to sit in when we caught the sun.

 The entrance step also lays flat, so no more tripping as you get in and out of your tent.